The congruence subgroup property for mapping class groups and the residual finiteness of hyperbolic groups: Omnipotence

 \section{Omnipotence}

-In order to prove the congruence subgroup property, given a finite-index subgroup $\Gamma$ of $\Mod(\Sigma)$, we need to construct a finite-index normal subgroup of $\pi_1(\Sigma)$.
-Our route to this will be via a property called \emph{omnipotence}, which makes sense for \emph{malnormal} families of cyclic subgroups.
+In order to prove the congruence subgroup property, given a finite-index subgroup $\Gamma$ of $\Mod(\Sigma)$, we need to construct a certain normal subgroup of finite index in $\pi_1(\Sigma)$.
+Our route to this will be via a property called \emph{omnipotence}, which makes sense for \emph{independent} subsets.

+\begin{definition}[Independent sets] A finite set $\{\gamma_i\}$ of non-trivial elements in a group $G$ is called \emph{independent} if, whenever there are non-zero integers $m$ and $n$ such that $\gamma_i^m$ is conjugate to $\gamma_j^n$, it follows that $i=j$. \end{definition}